Oberheim/Oberheim.github.io/_posts/2016-05-16-managing-software-complexity.markdown

 All programmers are taught early to use design patterns, but surprisingly many developers do not have a clear understanding or even knowledge about the most fundamental ones.
 Design patterns at their core are ready-made solutions to the most common problems encountered in programming and provide familiar abstractions easily recongized by other programmers.
 So if you do not have a firm understanding of for instance  Adapter, Bridge, Decorator, Facade, Factory method, Template method, Observor, Singleton and Strategy pattern, I strongly suggest you pick up a pattern book and start reading.

 #Final Words
 The message I wanted to deliver is to always think about the complexity in your code.
-It is hard to provide clear rules to follow, but as long as you keep the concept in mind you reflect over the impact of your code.
+It is hard to provide clear rules to follow, but as long as you keep the concept in mind you reflect over the impact on the complexity of your code.

 [^1]:(Steve McConnell.
 Code Complete: A Practical Handbook of Software Construction, 2nd Edition, Microsoft Press, 2004)